kap39/kap39.github.io/_posts/2021-03-12-Dual-booting.md

   * It's often easier to choose to to install the other options alongside the install, but up to you.
   * Now you want to choose 'Install Ubuntu alongside Windows 10/Windows boot'.
 If you want to customise partitions etc then you choose something else.
   * If you need to disable BitLocker this is the point where it will tell you.
   * You'll next be shown a slider bar to choose how much space you want to give to the Ubuntu partition.
 Different people say different things, some have a minimum of 10GB, others say 30GB.
 I have a 512GB hard-drive and when this page loaded it was set to 180GB for Ubuntu.
 Seeing as one of my previous issues was lack of storage I figured this seemed like a good split.
-Especially when I want to keep windows for recreation (gaming and online calls) thiis seemed like a good amount of storage for all the software/storage I need for work.
+Especially when I want to keep windows for recreation (gaming and online calls) this seemed like a good amount of storage for all the software/storage I need for work.
 I may be completely wrong but we'll see what happens.
   * Once you're comfortable with the space allocation, hit install now.
   * The installation, for me, only took 10 minutes, but can take a while, so don't worry.
   * You need to answer general questions about the timezone, username, passwords etc.
   * Once the install in complete you need to reboot.
-It should launch into GRUB loader, but ifyou don't select anything it will default to Ubuntu.
+It should launch into GRUB loader, but if you don't select anything it will default to Ubuntu.

   Enjoy!
   Next time, we look at different desktop environments, and customising linux to something I want to use!